Stereo-Boy/DST8/README.txt

 Unsupported point size requested in Screen('DrawDots')."

 This means that your graphic card can only support dots of a smaller size (in pixels) using the DrawDots function.
-The appropriate solution is to decrease the screen resolution so that the number of dots is smaller.
+The appropriate solution is to decrease the screen resolution so that the point size is smaller.